 Another example is the absence of proper signal lighting at an intersection.
 There are situations in which a signal light should be present to protect a left-turning driver.
 Turn signals ensure oncoming drivers don’t collide with drivers who are turning across traffic.
 There are requirements for when a protected left turn must be in place.
 If may be proven that the state (or other government entity) did not comply with its own regulations and was therefore the negligence created a road hazard.

 These cases are different from other road hazard cases because the state is protected by sovereign immunity.
-The protects the state from being sued, except situations in which it has waived that immunity.
+This protects the state from being sued, except situations in which it has waived that immunity.
 Bringing this type of claim is a special legal process.
 It’s brought before the Claims Commission (formally known as the Board of Claims).
 A maximum recovery has been established for these types of claims, should the state be found negligent.
 If another source of insurance has paid on the claim, the state is entitled to receive an off-set for that amount, which reduces the amount recovered from the state.

 Jeff’s practiced personal injury law for 30 years.
 Interestingly, the first claim he brought was against a government entity for a road hazard that was improperly marked.
 It caused damage to his motorcycle when he crashed into an excavated trench on Olive Street, while driving home at night from the Briggs & Stratton plant.